Visiting the charming town of Hoi An in Vietnam

 Click the icons below for more mote detailed guide on the key sites for travel in Vietnam.

-If this travel guide has been useful in planning, or just dreaming about visiting Vietnam, please add a comment below.
+If this travel guide has been useful in planning, or just dreaming about Vietnam, please add a comment below.

 Safe Travels!

 Hello!
-I resigned from a corporate career in product development to explore the world.
-Although my goal was to travel for a year, 8 years later, I’ve been honored to have explored more than 60 gorgeous countries and met some unbelievably amazing people.
+I resigned from a corporate career in product design & development to explore the world.
+Although my goal was to travel for a year, 8 years later, I’ve been honored to have explored 65 gorgeous countries and met some incredible people.
 Our world truly is a beautiful place!
-Follow me into the gorgeous unknown by subscribing below.
-You’ll receive details on fabulous destinations, comprehensive travel guides, travel tips and tidbits, and information on travel trends, like experiential, sustainable, and transformational travel.
-Where is your next gorgeous unknown?
+If you wonder how I came up with the name Gorgeous Unknown, it’s from this Anthony Bourdain quote, “Travel is about the gorgeous feeling of teetering in the unknown.”
+This is so true for me.
+I adore exploring new places, meeting people from different cultures, and trying new foods.
+So follow me into the gorgeous unknown by subscribing below.
+You’ll receive details on my favorite destinations, detailed travel guides, tips and more.
 Julie

 Leave a Reply